Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 ![Info Section](state/static/images/info.png)

 ### Register Page
 The register page is where new business can register their business.
 A business is able to have one account and not more.
-If an exciting business is trying to register, they will recireceive an error message guiding them to login.
+If an exciting business is trying to register, they will receive an error message guiding them to login.

 Create Account
 ![Create Account ](state/static/images/reg-page.png)